BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-apktool-decompiling.md

 ---
 layout: post
-title: "Debugging low-level Android app issues with apktool"
+title: "Debugging and reviewing your Android dependencies with apktool"
-description: "How decompiling your Android app using apktool can help you find the source of instrumentation issues at the bytecode level."
+description: "How decompiling your Android app using apktool can help you find the source of instrumentation issues at the bytecode level, as well as improve your review process."
 author: b_candellier
 category:
 color: rgb(19,174,19)